dkimitsa/dkimitsa.github.io/_posts/2017-10-19-bro-gen-tutorial.md

 ```

 Looks ok, *trying to compile*.
 Bunch of errors:
-1. cannot find symbol GADAdLoaderAdType, it is typedef to NSString in objc source, fixing this with private typedef
+1. cannot find symbol GADAdLoaderAdType, it is typedef to NSString in objc source, fixing this with private typedef in `googlemobileadssdk.yaml`
 ```
 private_typedefs:
     GADAdLoaderAdType: NSString